bnoguchi/everyauth/README.md

 (authorized, unauthorized, logged in, logged out) and to access the user associated with the request.

+The basic flow of events is:

+1. Request authentication
+2. Authentication strategy calls back to the app via
+   - `succeed`
+   - `fail`
+3. If `succeed`, then the strategy calls back to the app with credentials and possibly 3rd party user metadata (if configured, see below) and possibly the found or created user (if configured, see below).
+    It is up to the app to decide what it wants to do with this information.
+    Likely, you will want to store this information in a session.
+4. If `fail`, then the strategy calls back to the app with the error.

+Within an OAuth submodule, there are additional events relative to `succeed`.
+    fetchOAuthUserStep -> findOrCreateUserStep -> succeed

 ## General Auth Events
     everyauth.on('login', function (user) {
     });